nataliest/ML_final_project/README.md

 http://www.techtimes.com/articles/92149/20151007/911-calls-from-accidental-butt-dials-are-becoming-a-major-problem-for-emergency-services-google-report.htm

 My approach is to teach a Convolutional Neural Network to distinguish between spectrograms obtained from pocket dial audio and speech audio files.

+Some of the data processing code based on the code I found here: https://github.com/despoisj/DeepAudioClassification